-It’s easy because the bar for a first date is lower than normal.
-The other person hasn’t had the chance to learn much about you; for all they know, you could be a nutcase, and as long as you’re mostly normal, the rest of the first date itself is a breeze.
+It’s easy because the expectation for a first date is lower than normal.
+When you start dating, your date hasn’t had the chance to learn much about you.
+For all they know, you could be a nutcase, and as long as you’re mostly normal, the rest of the first date itself is a breeze.

 On the second date, now that they know you’re not going to murder them (if you are, good job playing it cool), their focus is going to shift to the larger question:

-“Is this person a good fit for me?”
+“Is this individual a good fit for me?”
 [R]

-Before we get into our list of great second date ideas, here are some general tips you should keep in mind when planning Date #2.
+Before we get into our list of great second date , here are some general tips you should keep in mind when planning your 2nd date.

-On a first date, what you do is secondary to the main activity: getting to know each other better, establishing a rapport, and maybe making out.
+On a first date, what you do is secondary to the main objective: getting to know one another better, establishing a rapport, and maybe a kiss.

 On the second date, you’ve established trust (and maybe made out).
-They feel more comfortable with you, so the activity is going to play more of a role.
-Your date wants to learn more about the real you, not the “first-date” you.
+They feel comfortable with you, and your date will want to learn about the real you, not the “first-date” you.
 What’s unique about you?
 Can you handle yourself pressure?
 Do you have potential?